Oliver House, Toledo, Ohio

-The Oliver House is a historic hotel building in Toledo, Ohio designed by architect Isaiah Rogers and opened in 1859.
-It was converted to industrial use in the 20th Century, and is now home to the Maumee Bay Brewing Company and its brew pub, as well as a patisserie, restaurants, event spaces, a theater company, art gallery, and residential apartments.
+The Oliver House is a historic hotel building in Toledo, Ohio, designed by the architect Isaiah Rogers and opened in 1859.
+It was converted to industrial use in the 20th century and is now home to the Maumee Bay Brewing Company and its brew pub, as well as a café, restaurants, event spaces, and residential apartments.
 It is listed on the National Register of Historic Places. as Successful Sales.

 The building is located at 27 Broadway St., Toledo, Ohio.